Do you know what your audience needs are?

 Allied impeccably to our human need to grow is our need to contribute.

-From your audiences perspective remember they have plenty of other things they could be doing.
-If they are going to sit patiently listening to you for any length of time they need you to contribute something that will make a tangible difference to their professional or personal lives.
-By the same token most audiences are only too keen to contribute to a mindful presentation which challenges their thinking and offers them real value.
+If your audience are going to sit patiently listening to you for any length of time they need you to contribute something that will make a tangible difference to their professional or personal lives.
+By the same token, most audiences are only too keen to contribute to a presentation which challenges their thinking and offers them real value.

-Instead of dreading giving a presentation see it as an opportunity that you have to contribute something to your audience that will benefit them, make a difference and help them grow.
+Instead of dreading giving a presentation see it as an opportunity contribute something important to your audience.
 Give them the opportunity to make their own contribution to what you have to say too.

 Developing our public speaking and presentation skills offers each of us an exciting vehicle for growth.